The 100 Scariest Movie Moments

-The 100 Scariest Movie Moments is an American television documentary miniseries that aired in late October 2004 on Bravo.
+The 100 Scariest Movie Moments is an American television documentary miniseries or Halloween Television special that aired in late October 2004, on Bravo.
 Aired in five 60-minute segments, the miniseries counts down what producer Anthony Timpone, writer Patrick Moses, and director Kevin Kaufman have determined as the 100 most frightening and disturbing moments in the history of movies.
 Each segment includes interviews from horror genre experts and other celebrities who experienced the listed films, as well as film clips and movie stills from the films covered.
-This 2004 offering was followed up in 2006 by the two-part sequel, 30 Even Scarier Movie Moments, as well as another countdown, 13 Scarier Movie Moments.
+This 2004 offering was followed up in 2006 by the two-part sequel, 30 Even Scarier Movie Moments, as well as another countdown in 2009, 13 Scarier Movie Moments.

 In 2016, the New York Post Decider site called the series "the single best primer on horror cinema that has ever aired on TV."

 Summary

 The countdown included 100 films, mainly from the 1970s to 2000s, although films from the 1960s and earlier are also featured.
 While the list mainly comprises horror and thriller films, science fiction films such as The Terminator and Jurassic Park are included.
-Even children's films such as The Wizard of Oz and Willy Wonka & the Chocolate Factory made their way onto the countdown.
+Even children's films, such as The Wizard of Oz and Willy Wonka & the Chocolate Factory, made their way onto the countdown.

-The top five films included on the list were predominantly from the 1960s and 1970s.
+The top five films included on the list were all from the 1960s and 1970s.